 Earthquakes tear apart neighborhoods, resulting in cracked and broken roads, downed power lines, landslides, and fires.
 All of these factors, including any damage your building sustains, can force your business to be shut down for days or weeks.
 Some earthquake insurance plans offer business interruption insurance which can help you avoid financial difficulties by providing your business with income until you resume your normal operations.

 What earthquake insurance doesn’t cover.

-It’s important to understand what your earthquake insurance policy probably won’t cover so you can make sure to get all the protection you need.
+It’s important to understand what your earthquake insurance policy probably won’t cover so you can make sure to get all the coverage you need.
 Earthquake insurance commonly excludes coverage for the following:

 - Land Damage

 For fires and damage to vehicles, you’ll want to look at your standard property insurance and business auto insurance for your coverage.
 Earthquake insurance typically won’t cover land damage, like sinkholes or erosion, and you’ll need a separate flood insurance policy to help protect your business from water main breaks, tsunamis, or other types of flooding caused by the earthquake.

 Your business should consider how to mitigate your risks.

 You never know when the next big one could hit and cause devastation to your business, so it’s important to consider ways that your business can prepare for the worst and mitigate the risks an earthquake poses to it.
 Risk management services can help you plan for a potential earthquake by examining your current coverage for gaps and then finding the right coverage to help protect your building, property, and employees.
 Taking steps to manage your risk can help save you thousands of dollars down the line.

 For more information about commercial earthquake insurance and how it can help protect your business, reach out to us today.

 Commercial Earthquake Insurance Quote Request